ColemakMods/mod-dh/OS_X/Readme.txt

 Colemak-DH keyboard layout for OSX.
-This is the ANSI,  no ergo-mods version.
+This is the ANSI,full,  no ergo-mods version.
 All of the standard Alt-gr keys are mapped to the placement of the Coleman character (´ is under the Colemak e)

 ## Install
 To install, copy the Colemak-DH-ansi.bundle folder to either